 - Shared mobility and mobility as a service;

-- The societal implications and ethics of vehicle automation;
+- The future of vehicle automation;

 - Governing transport in the smart city.

 At the same time, the course also provides practitioners with innovative perspectives and interdisciplinary approaches to the adoption of smart technologies, including insights from social science, geography and anthropology.